Jinger Duggar Changes From Pants To Sleeveless Dress For Wedding, Husband Jeremy Vuolo Credited For Wardrobe

 The Duggars sustain a strict clothing rule for their family members.
 For example, the girls wear shirts with sleeves, skirts only, and never bear their armpits, knees or cleavage.
 In the book that her older sisters wrote, they outline the reasons why they choose to dress the way they do.

-While the fans have now gotten used to Jinger wearing pants in public, they were still shocked when she wore sleeveless dress to a recent wedding.
+While the fans have now gotten used to Jinger wearing pants in public, they were still shocked when she wore a sleeveless dress to a recent wedding.

 Most of Jill & Jessa Counting On fans have been supportive of her wardrobe transformation, congratulating Jinger for breaking loose.